haiyan-e-liu/Project_1_Airbnb/README.md

 ## File Description <a name = "files"></a>
 The following are the files available in this repository:

-1. AirBnB_Project_1_Analysis.ipynb - a notebook of the analysis performed following the CRISP-DM process
+* `AirBnB_Project_1_Analysis.ipynb` - a notebook of the analysis performed following the CRISP-DM process

+* `listings` and `reviews` data from the original [Kaggle link](https://www.kaggle.com/airbnb/seattle) are used for this analysis.

 ## Results <a name = "results"></a>

 ## Licensing, Authors, and Acknowledgements <a name = "licensing"></a>

   Thanks to AirBnb and Kaggle for the data.
-The Licensing for the data and other descriptive information can be found [here](https://www.kaggle.com/airbnb/seattle).
+The licensing for the data and other descriptive information can be found [here](https://www.kaggle.com/airbnb/seattle).